Using Baking Soda for Hair Washing

 I soon found that baking soda could be used to wash hair.
 This surprised me.
 I'd never heard of someone using it for this purpose.
 Would it make hair gritty?
 I wondered.
-While it seemed a tad odd to me, with my scalp still burning and itching and no local natural products store nearby, I thought I would give it a whirl.
+While it seemed a tad odd to me, with my scalp reacting to the chemicals, I was desperate to try anything to gain relief.
+And I had to find some way to clean my hair and stop another episode burning and itching, so severe I felt I would tear my hair out.

 I washed my hair and almost immediately the itching stopped.
 I noticed that my scalp felt better and that my hair felt soft.

 And a couple of days later, I realized I hadn't had to wash my hair and it didn't look greasy.
 What a difference from shampoos.
 I discussed this with a friend of mine and she mentioned she had been using baking soda to wash her hair and once her hair had been stripped of all the stuff built up from store-bought shampoos and conditioners, she could now go a week between hair washings.